Few things are more adorable than a chinchilla.

 Do you have anything further you can add for the Planet Chinchilla community?

-Any further similarities or differences between the chinchilla and a guinea pig that you deem notable to add to this post?
+Any further similarities or differences between the chinchilla and the guinea pig that you deem notable?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.